polterguy/phosphorusfive-dox/chapter-11.md

 What happens in our above example, is that we pass in a lambda object, intended to be executed.
 The **[eval]** invocations, inside of our **[sys42.examples.two-times]** event, executes the specified lambda twice.

 The simplicity of passing around such *"execution objects"* to other parts of your code, providing callbacks to other lambda objects, is the reason why Hyperlambda got its name.
 You can easily pass in such lambda objects, to web service endpoints, completely reversing the responsibility of the client and the server.
-For the record, you can also do this *securely*.
+For the record, you can also do this *safely*.

+> In P5 eval is not (necessarily) evil.

 Notice, the **[eval]** Active Event, can also pass in arguments to your evaluated lambda objects, the exact same way you can pass in arguments to an Active Event.
 An evaluated lambda object, can also return values, the same way an Active Event can.
-Arguably hence, a lambda object evaluated using **[eval]**, becomes the equivalent of an *"anonymous function object"* that is capable of being (almost) perfectly interchanged with an Active Event invocation.
+Arguably hence, a lambda object evaluated using **[eval]**, becomes the equivalent of an *"anonymous function object"*, which is capable of being (almost) perfectly interchanged with an Active Event invocation.

 ## Ignoring arguments